-Help Topics Starts the GAUSS Help system.
-Contents Starts the GAUSS Help system.
+User's Guide Accesses the online GAUSS User's Guide.
 Keyboard Accesses the list of keystrokes you can use for cursor movement, editing, and text selection.
-GAUSS Reference Accesses the online GAUSS Language Reference guide.
-The Guide contains the syntax for each GAUSS command.
-About GAUSS Provides information about your version of GAUSS, your license type and ID, as well as copyright information.
+Reference Accesses the online GAUSS LANGUAGE REFERENCE, which contains the syntax for each GAUSS command.
+Tip of the Day Displays a tip to help you make better use of the features available in the GAUSS Windows Interface.
+About GAUSS Provides information about your version of GAUSS , your license type and ID, as well as copyright information.